finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
+- Networking: Add ability to enter direct IP for a networked game
-- Cards: Peek at facedown
+- Play Mode: Peek at facedown cards
 - Play Mode: Fix scrolling in Play Area

 ## Current Sprint
-- Networking: Add ability to enter direct IP for a networked game
 - Play Mode: Let cards stay in their location when dropped on card scroll areas
 - Play Mode: Pre-defined stack locations
 - Play Mode: Pre-defined zones in Play Area